 Right-click on audio players below to download audio.

-Iowa Pork Producers Association Communications Director Ron Birkenholz, above, says that the specifics of the egg industry don’t make a difference in the stance of IPPA.
+Iowa Pork Producers Association Communications Director Ron Birkenholz, above, says the ban doesn’t make sense, but it didn’t exactly come out of the blue either.

 During the week of February 25, IPPA sent a trade mission to another export market – southeast Asia.
 Birkenholz says the goal of that mission and others is to keep in contact with export markets, even when they’re not top importers.